luctran2546/BIS15W2025_ltran/lab7/hw7.md

 ## 3 <NA>                      NA    8759
 ```

 12. Perform one analysis of your choice on the fisheries dataframe that includes a minimum of three lines of code and two functions.
-Write a seentence or two that explains the intent of your code.
+Write a sentence or two that explains the intent of your code.

 ``` r
 fisheries %>%